paleo-data/paleo-data.github.io/collections/_how-to-guides/how-to-manage-data-about-specimens-using-symbiota.md

 ---
-title: Manage fossil specimen data using Symbiota
+title: Manage data about fossil specimens using Symbiota
 last_modified_at: 2025-06-10
 authors: ["Lindsay Walker"]
 sidebar: